Abdul Rahman al-Eryani

-Abdul Rahman Yahya Al-Eryani (عبد الرحمن الإرياني; 10 June 1910 – 14 March 1998) was the President of the Yemen Arab Republic (North Yemen) from 5 November 1967 to 13 June 1974.
-Originally a leader of the Free Yemeni Movement (Al-Ahrar) opposition group during the time of the Mutawakkilite Kingdom of Yemen, al-Eryani served as Minister of Religious Endowments under North Yemen's first republican government and later became the only civilian politician to have led Northern Yemen.
+Abdul Rahman Yahya al-Eryani (عبد الرحمن الإرياني; 10 June 1910 – 14 March 1998) was a Yemeni politician who served as the second President of the Yemen Arab Republic (North Yemen) from 5 November 1967 to 13 June 1974.
+Originally a leader of the Free Yemeni Movement opposition group during the time of the Mutawakkilite Kingdom of Yemen, al-Eryani served as Minister of Religious Endowments under North Yemen's first republican government and later became the only civilian politician to have led Northern Yemen.
 He was eventually overthrown by Ibrahim al-Hamdi and died in exile.

 Early life

 Abd al-Rahman al-Iryani was born in the village of Iryan in 1910.
 His father, Yahia al-Iryani, was the Chief Judge of the Mutawakkilite Kingdom of Yemen and a highly regarded Sharia scholar.
 His mother, Salwa al-Iryani was well known for her charitable efforts in her village.

 Abd al-Rahman started his education in his village Iryan until the age of 16 when he left for the capital Sanaa to study at its famous Sharia School.
 After a few years, he graduated and worked at the Imam Court until 1937 when he was appointed as a judge for the first time.

 According to Yossi Melman of Haaretz, Dorit Mizrahi of the Mishpacha Magazine, and an article in the weekly HaOlam HaZeh, there are allegations that al-Iryani was born Zekharia Hadad to a Yemenite Jewish family in Ibb.
 According to this version, in 1918, there was a drought in Yemen, which had a severe effect on the Jews, who were generally worse off than the Arabs.
 Both his parents died, and he was then adopted by the al-Iryani, a powerful Muslim family, and was renamed "Abd al-Rahman al-Iryani" and converted to Islam.
 At that time, Yemen was ruled by Yahya Muhammad Hamid ed-Din, who decreed that all orphaned Jewish children must be disconnected from their religion and be given over for adoption to a Muslim family.

-According to YemenOnline, the claim of Jewish descent is a "fantasy".
+According to YemenOnline, the claim of Jewish descent of Abd al-Rahman al-Iryani is a "fantasy".
 According to this version, Abdul Rahman was not the adopted Zekharia, but his stepbrother.
-Further, Abdul Raheem, who was close to his stepbrother, Abdul Rahman, was the real Zekharia Hadad.
+Furthermore, Abdul Raheem, who was close to his stepbrother, Abdul Rahman, was the real Zekharia Hadad.
 Abdul Raheem is said to have retired in Iryan before dying in 1980, and has dozens of surviving children and grandchildren.